fever-ride/dropbid/loadtest/RESULTS.md

 1. **100% data consistency**: Redis and DynamoDB stayed in sync across all tests.
 Zero data loss.
 2. **Pessimistic locking works**: Correctly serialized all bids under high concurrency.
 No race conditions detected.
-3. **Event pipeline is reliable**: All bid statuses transitioned correctly.
+3. **Event pipeline is reliable**: Payment and query consumers processed all events correctly.
 Consumer lag reached zero.
 4. **Clear bottleneck**: auction-service has the highest CPU.
 The optimization path is to move the DynamoDB write outside the lock hold window (async persistence).
 5. **Horizontal scaling is viable**: Locks are per-auction, so multi-auction workloads parallelize naturally.
 Adding auction-service instances increases throughput proportionally.